 - Build volume: 24″ x 24″

-The BobsCNC Evo 4 isn’t technically a 4×8 router, but you can easily produce the same results and we’ve included it as a desktop alternative to larger machines that offers high quality at a low price.
+The BobsCNC Evo 4 isn’t technically a 4×8 router, but you can easily produce the same results and we’ve included it as a desktop alternative to larger machines, offering high quality at a low price.
 To produce 4×8 foot CNC-machined parts, you just need to cut the first 24″ and then move the workpiece and cut the next 24″.

 This router has some really useful features, such as adjustable eccentric spacers to keep the bearings tight against the rails.
 Another benefit of this 4×8 foot router is that it has a TR8 Acme Rod mounted with an ACME Nut on the Z-axis to speed up Z-travel jobs.
 You don’t need to lubricate the Z-drive either, thanks to the presence of a Derlin Acme nut.
 Router mounts and an integrated belt-tensioner make for low wobble and smooth spatial movements.

 The Evo 4 is a self-assemble DIY CNC router kit, but it’s easy to set up and is a good option for beginners.
 Another useful part of purchasing a BobsCNC machine that you can take advantage of the ‘how to’ videos and product features on the company’s YouTube channel.